Implement Set#include? with Hash#include?

 Running a benchmark, I can observe that Hash# actually has an advantage over include? in performance (up to ~1.2x faster) but the "optimization" may only apply to CRuby.
 Do you think we should have a straightforward implementation for a library shared between Ruby implementations, or is it OK to leave this if I add a comment to explain why?

-Updated by headius (Charles Nutter) over 3 years ago
+Updated by headius (Charles Nutter) about 5 years ago

 I would prefer the straightforward implementation, but I have some bias.